powersync-ja/powersync-kotlin/common/README.md

 - `commonMain` - Shared code for all targets, which includes the `PowerSyncBackendConnector` interface and `PowerSyncBuilder` for building a `PowerSync` instance.
 It also defines the `DatabaseDriverFactory` class to be implemented in each platform.
-- `androidMain` - Android specific code, which includes an implementation of `PersistentConnectionFactory`.
+- `commonJava` - Shared logic for Android and Java targets.
+- `androidMain` - Android-specific code for loading the core extension.
-- `jvmMain` - JVM specific code which includes an implementation of `PersistentConnectionFactory`.
+- `jvmMain` - Java-specific code for loading the core extension.
-- `nativeMain` - iOS specific code, which includes am implementation of `PersistentConnectionFactory`.
+- `nativeMain` - A SQLite driver implemented with cinterop calls to sqlite3.

 ## Attachment Helpers